-**Important notice: The Portugal Golden Visa Program has undergone significant changes this year, which has meant that some property investment options have been revoked or partially altered.
-For a complete overview of the changes, consult our Portugal Golden Visa changes guide here*
+*Important notice: The Portugal Golden Visa Program has undergone significant changes from 1 January 2022, which has meant that some property investment options have been revoked or partially altered.
+For a complete overview of the changes, including the current Portugal Golden Visa 280k EUR option, consult our article: Portugal Golden Visa: Changes, Updates, and New Rules for 2022.*

-- Real estate investment options for the Portugal Golden Visa
+- What real estate investment options are available for the Portugal Golden Visa?

 Portugal Golden Visa Real Estate Investment Options

 To qualify for the Portugal Golden Visa, the following real estate investment routes are available: